 “The Journal acknowledges that the Author retains the right to provide a copy of the final peer-reviewed manuscript to the NIH upon acceptance for Journal publication, for public archiving in PubMed Central as soon as possible but no later than 12 months after publication by Journal.”

-Select recent publications by SEO funded students
+Select recent publications by SEO scholars

 - "Central Neural Alterations Predominate in an Insect Model of Nociceptive Sensitization."
 Dennis R Tabuena, Allan Solis, Ken Geraldi, Christopher A Moffatt, Megumi Fuse.
 J Comp Neurol.
 2017 Apr 1; 525(5): 1176–1191.